Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 650 2GB are marginally better than the AMD Radeon HD 7750 1GB GDDR5.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 650 2GB are very slightly better than the AMD Radeon HD 7750 1GB GDDR5.

 The GTX 650 has a 258 MHz higher core clock speed and the same number of Texture Mapping Units as the HD 7750.
 This results in the GTX 650 providing 8.3 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.